ManDeJan/advent-of-code/readme.md

 # Timings

-Measurements are taken in a non scientific way.
-I run the benchmark a few times on my Ryzen 3700x processor (~4.2GHz) and then take the average of a couple run after I throw away the worst outliers.
-I compile everything with -OReleaseFast, I've noticed that on some benchmarks you can save a couple of μs compiling with -OReleaseSafe for some reason.
+Measurements are taken from an average of 5000 runs on my Ryzen 3700x processor (~4.2GHz) I compile everything with -OReleaseFast, I've noticed that on some benchmarks you can save a couple of μs compiling with -OReleaseSafe for some reason.

 ## 2020
 ```